LuisARodr/array-extension/README.md

       - *index*: Is equal to the current index of the array.

   **Returns** - The index of the match with spec or -1 if there's no match.

+- `pluck( property )`

+  `pluck()` Returns a new array with the values of the property for each value of the array.
+  - `property`- Name of the property that is going to be filling the array.

+  **Returns** - An array with the values of the property, if a property is found as undefined then is not added to the array.